Bloomington's first Pride event draws opposition

-Oliver Sharp, who's known in the Twin Cities as drag queen Harrie Bradshaw, addressed the Bloomington City Council last week to defend the upcoming performances at the city's first-ever Pride Festival this weekend.
+Oliver Sharp, who's known in the Twin Cities as drag queen Harrie Bradshaw, addressed the Bloomington City Council last week to defend the upcoming performances at the city's first Pride Festival this weekend.

 "We are here and we are not trying to harm your children," said Sharp, who will perform Saturday.
 "You teaching hate is what is harming children."